William J. Brennan High School

 William J. Brennan High School is the tenth public high school in the Northside Independent School District of San Antonio, Texas, United States.
 It is a four-year high school that opened in 2010 and graduated its first senior class in June 2012.
-In 2017, the school was rated "Met Standard" by the Texas Education Agency, with a 2-Star Distinction for Academic Achievements in Top 25 Percent Student Progress and Postsecondary Readiness.
+During 2022–2023, Brennan High School had an enrollment of 3,142 students and a student to teacher ratio of 17.87.
+For the 2021–2022 school year, the school was given a "B" by the Texas Education Agency, with a distinction for Academic Achievement in Social Studies.

 Area served

 Brennan serves all areas west of Loop 1604 from just south of the Alamo Ranch neighborhoods west to the Medina County–Bexar County line near Texas State Highway 211 (Hill Country Parkway), extending south to near Marbach Road and its intersection at Grosenbacher Road.
 The far west areas of San Antonio, Texas, are experiencing rapid growth and Brennan alleviated overcrowded conditions at neighboring William Howard Taft High School and John Paul Stevens High School.

 Namesake

 As with all the high schools in the Northside Independent School District, it was named after a United States Supreme Court Justice, William J. Brennan.
 Brennan was appointed by President Eisenhower in 1956 and retired in 1990.
 He died in 1997 at the age of 91.